Strasbourg shopping has something for everyone, so read on about what to buy in Strasbourg, shopping street to target, and more!

 Shopping in Strasbourg’s Rue des Orfèvres

-I just loved this little street when I was wandering my way around shops in Strasbourg.
+I just loved this little Strasbourg shopping street when I was wandering my way around shops.
 It is only a side street off of Place de la Cathedrale, so I could have included it in that section.
 But location is really the only similarity between these two spots.
 First, it has Pylones, which is ALWAYS a favorite stop of mine.
 I buy glasses cleaning cloths featuring iconic scenes from famous cities, and sometimes a scarf here whenever I find a Pylones in a new city.

 But beyond my own obsession, there are several very nice shops and restaurants here.
 Carpe Diem has beautiful jewelry.
 There is a Kiehl’s here, which is actually a NYC based company that specializes in face and body care products of all kinds.
 There is also Le Tanneur, a fine leathers store, and Marionnaud Perfumerie.